Otus-DevOps-2018-02/Win32Sector_infra/README.md

 ##############################################

-1. All commands from homework was moved to three .sh scripts:
+1. All commands from homework-5 was moved to three .sh scripts:
 - install_ruby.sh
 - install_mongodb.sh
 - deploy.sh